WordPress/gutenberg/docs/reference-guides/slotfills/README.md

 } );
 ```

-### Restricting fills to the Side editor.
+### Restricting fills to the Side Editor

-To restrict fills to the Site editor, the reverse logic is true.
-If the post type object’s viewable property is set to true, then the fill should not be rendered.
-The example below will render its content on any Site editor screen.
+To restrict fills to the Site Editor, the reverse logic is true.
+If the post type object’s `viewable` property is set to `true`, then the fill should not be rendered.
+The example below will render its content on any Site Editor screen.

 ```js
 /**